-The Ancient and Harmonious Society of Woodshedders promotes and practices the fine art of impromptu singing by ear, known as woodshedding.
+The Woodshedders promote and practice the fine art of impromptu singing by ear, known as woodshedding.

 Clinics at regional schools, hospitality, singing at conventions, and an absolute commitment to the craft of making music on the spot with friends and strangers alike are the linchpins of this subsidiary.

 Association of International Champions